FernandoHenning/FernandoHenning/README.md

 Software Engineer Student
 -------------------------

 I've been learning to code for 4 years now.
 Throughout my college career I have been interested in various fields of software development, but currently I am developing my skills as a backend developer.
-My other interests are mobile development and AI (uite a novice, I would say).
+My other interests are mobile development and AI (quite a novice, I would say).

 * 🌍  I'm based in Chiapas, Mexico
 * ✉️  You can contact me at [fernando\_hema@hotmail.com](mailto:fernando_hema@hotmail.com)